ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 `oc edit sa pipeline`

  This opens the definition in a `vi` editor.
 Update with the secrets by adding docker-secret and git-secret as shown below and save.
+It is possible you might see this item already being complete on your lab image.
+If that is the case, you can note as such and carry on.

   ![](./img/sa-update.png)

 This completes creating all the custom resource definitions required to run the pipeline.
 Now that you have all the definitions required to run the pipeline for your environment, we are ready to run the pipeline.

 ### Run the pipeline using Tekton dashboard and check status

 We will run the pipeline using Tekton dashboard that has been installed in the lab environment.
 In Firefox browser, click on the bookmark `Tekton Dashboard` as shown below.

+This will take you to the log in page with a couple of login options.
+Select `htpasswd` option to login to OpenShift and Click on `Login` as shown previously.

   ![](./img/tekton-db.png)